jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 ### <span id="flying" class="offset-top-nav">🚁 Flying</span>

-Anytime flying a new quad I highly recommend starting with a line of sight test hover before you get into full on FPV mode.
+Anytime flying a new quad I highly recommend starting with a line of sight test hover before you get into full-on FPV mode.

-I am so happy that I did this, because I actually discovered an issue during my test hover and I fixed it quickly, where had I not, it could have resulted in some broken props at best or other broken parts at worse, and to be honest would have simply been a huge downer and disappointment, given how much I was looking forward to flying HD FPV for the first time.
+I am so happy that I did this because I actually discovered an issue during my test hover and I fixed it quickly, where had I not, it could have resulted in some broken props at best or other broken parts at worse, and to be honest would have simply been a huge downer and disappointment, given how much I was looking forward to flying HD FPV for the first time.

 So what happened?
-Well, I setup everything for the test hover, I armed the quad and heard a weird grinding and rattling noise.
+Well, I set up everything for the test hover, I armed the quad and heard a weird grinding and rattling noise.
 Luckily I didn't punch it into the skies, I just took off very slowly, so after hearing the weird sound I reduced the throttle and landed right back down.
-On closer inspection, turns out I didn't completely tighten the prop nuts and there was a bunch of wiggle room between the prop nut and the base of the motor.
+On closer inspection, it turns out I didn't completely tighten the prop nuts and there was a bunch of wiggle room between the prop nut and the base of the motor.
 Super rookie mistake, and I could have sworn I tightened them properly.
 Either way, a quick job with the prop nut tool and all of them were properly in place nice and tight.

 **Moral of the story is**: don't skip the line of sight test hover, no matter how advanced of a user you think you are.